syncfusion-content/blazor-docs/blazor/rating/getting-started.md

 # Getting Started with Blazor Rating Component

 This section briefly explains about how to include `Blazor Rating` component in your Blazor Server App and Blazor WebAssembly App using Visual Studio.

-To get started quickly with Blazor Rating, check on the following video:
+To get started quickly with the Blazor Rating component, you can check out this video.

 {% youtube "youtube:https://www.youtube.com/watch?v=yWhINyylnTU"%}